Apemag

 Images, Photoshop Green Screen Lessons

-These images to be used for Photoshop practice exercises only.
+This image will be used by technology education classes to format small photographs for printing.
 Right click to copy this image to your clipboard.
-Next, open a new Photoshop canvas and leave the dimensions that Photoshop recommends, as Photoshop is aware of the size of the object on your clipboard.
-Paste the image into the new canvas.
-Philadelphia Photography #1 […]
+Next open a new Photoshop canvas and leave the dimension that Photoshop recommends, as Photoshop is aware of the size of the object on your clipboard.
+Paste the image into the […]

 Photography